ethereum/go-ethereum/docs/_interface/sync-modes.md

 Alternatively, the consensus client can grab a checkpoint from a trusted source which provides a target state to sync up to, before switching to full sync and verifying each block in turn.
 In this mode, the node trusts that the checkpoint is correct.
-There are many possible sources for this checkpoint - the gold standard would be to get it out-of-band from another trusted friend, but it could also come from block explorers or public APIs/web apps.
+There are many possible sources for this checkpoint - the gold standard would be to get it out-of-band from another trusted friend, but it could also come from block explorers or [public APIs/web apps](https://eth-clients.github.io/checkpoint-sync-endpoints/).

+Please see the pages on [syncing](/docs/interface/sync-modes.md) for more detail.
+For troubleshooting, please see the `Syncing` section on the [console log messages](/docs/interface/logs.md) page.

 **Note** it is not currently possible to use a Geth light node as an execution client on proof-of-stake Ethereum.